 31.12.23 31.12.22

+eus.
+Carrying amount of Carrying amount of

-CHF m Carrying amount of pledged assets Carrying amount of pledged assets
+CHF m pledged assets pledged assets

-Securities 1 6,743 4,374
+Securities 6,743 4,374

-Property 2 1,841 1,897
+Property 1,841 1,897

 Total pledged assets 8,584 6,271

-1 Includes securities pledged for derivative transactions, where the replacement values are managed on a portfolio basis across counterparties and product types, and therefore there is no direct relationship between the specific collateral pledged and the associated liability.
+Includes securities pledged for derivative transactions, where the replacement values are managed on a portfolio basis across counterparties and product types, and therefore there is no direct relationship between the specific collateral pledged and the associated liability.
 2 These pledged properties serve as collateral for an existing mortgage loan from UBS Switzerland AG, the carrying amount of which was CHF 2,360m as of 31 December 2023 (CHF 2,450m as of 31 December 2022).